sid0309/Temporal-dynamics-of-natural-sound-representations-in-the-brain-of-sighted-and-blind/README.md

 PLEASE READ BEFORE RUNNING SCRIPTS

 To visualize decoding and RSA results, download data from https://osf.io/xu5ye/files. <br/>
-The link contains a **derivatives folder** which contains precomputed decoding results.
-These are used to plot the decoding results using plotting scripts (see point 5 below) <br/>
+The link includes a **derivatives** folder that contains the precomputed decoding results.
+These files are used by the plotting scripts to generate the decoding plots. (see point 5 below) <br/>
 For RSA, the **others folder** in the link above contains all precomputed EEG and external models.
 The rsa.m script uses these files directly to run the analysis.

-The codes refers to following different analyses -
+If you are interested in specific stages of analyses, they are performed in the following order-

-1) Preprocessing (preprocessing.m)
+1) Preprocessing (preprocessing.m).
+Preprocessed data can be found at osf link.

 2) Decoding using preprocessed data (Run sections within param_decoding.m to run the following functions)
 	* Sensor space (fn_svm_decode_libsvm.m)